gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    the DTLS records as it is need, the Encryption Chunk indicate which DTLS connection this is inteded for using the the DCI bits.

-   The DTLS record length field is normally need as the Encryption Chunk provides a length field unless multiple records are put in same chunk payload.
+   The DTLS record length field is normally not need as the Encryption Chunk provides a length field unless multiple records are put in same chunk payload.

-Sequence number can be adapted based on how quickly it wraps.
+   Sequence number size can be adapted based on how quickly it wraps.

 ### DTLS 1.2